faph/NSIS-Conda-Macros/README.md

 application installer there is.

 Combine the best of both worlds and distribute your conda package as a single-file installer.
-End-users don't need to install anaconda or miniconda first, they don't need to configure conda channels, nothing!
+End-users don’t need to install anaconda or miniconda first, they don't need to configure conda channels, nothing!